 5. Create a shared google doc for the seating plan

 Chances are your parents and future in-laws have a few (or a lot) of guests to invite to your wedding.
 But figuring out where to put them can feel like a game of Pin the Tail on the Donkey.
-While you can use a fancy wedding seating chart tool, a google doc (like this one) will also help you organize your wedding tables AND let you share it with family members, who can make their own changes or additions.
+While you can use a fancy wedding seating chart tool, a google doc will also help you organize your wedding tables AND let you share it with family members, who can make their own changes or additions.
 Note: The linked Google doc looks a little confusing (at least to me) at first, but once you figure out a) you replace the word “family” with a guest and b) each table goes down and not across it makes sense.
-Instead of a Google Sheet you can also just use a Google Doc and list out the tables like this (which looks painfully simple but works, especially since your parents can easily delete or add names that way without screwing anything up):
+Instead of a Google Sheet you can also just use a Google Doc and list out the tables like this (which looks painfully simple but works, especially since your parents can easily delete or add names that way without screwing anything up).

 6. Wear your wedding shoes around the house before your wedding